unibaseio/membase-mcp/README.md

 ## Description

-Membase is a core component of the Unibase ecosystem.
-It stores historical information, interaction records, and persistent data of Agents, ensuring their continuity and traceability.
+Unibase membase is the first decentralized memory layer for AI agents.
+It stores historical information, interaction records, and persistent data of agents, ensuring their continuity and traceability.

 The membase mcp server enables seamless integration with the membase protocol for decentralized storage.
-It provides functionality to upload memory to the Unibase DA network.
+It provides functionality to upload and download memory to/from the Unibase DA network.

 ## Functions